verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     Tag must be included and ``name`` must be the same as the name you give in ``<switch type="mux" name="...``

+.. arch:tag:: <mux_inc name="string"/>

+    :req_param name:
+        Name of the mux switch type used to drive the incremental wires in this segment from both block outputs and other wires.
+        Incremental wires are tracks within this segment that are heading in the "right" direction on the x-axis and the "top" direction on the y-axis.
+        This information is used during rr-graph construction, and a custom switch block can override this switch type for specific connections if desired.

+    .. note:: For UNIDIRECTIONAL only.

+.. arch:tag:: <mux_dec name="string">

+    :req_param name:
+        Name of the mux switch type used to drive the decremental wires in this segment from both block outputs and other wires.
+        Incremental wires are tracks within this segment that are heading in the "left" direction on the x-axis and the "bottom" direction on the y-axis.
+        This information is used during rr-graph construction, and a custom switch block can override this switch type for specific connections if desired.

+    .. note:: For UNIDIRECTIONAL only.

+    .. note:: For unidirectional segments, either <mux> tag or both <mux_inc> and <mux_dec> should be defined in the architecture file.
+If only the <mux> tag is defined, we assume that the same mux drives both incremental and decremental wires within this segment.

 .. arch:tag:: <wire_switch name="string"/>

     :req_param name: Name of the switch type used by other wires to drive this type of segment by default.
 This information is used during rr-graph construction, and a custom switch block can override this switch type for specific connections if desired.